sercanisli/sercanisli/README.md

 ### Hi there, I'm Sercan. 👋
 I’m a backend developer.
 I prefer to C# programming language with .NET Entity Framework when i devolope Windows Form Application.
 I pay attention object oriented programming and solid principles in my code.
+My career goal is to become a senior-level backend developer.

 <!--
 **sercanisli/sercanisli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.